JulienFink/WiFi-Project/README.md

    ```

 2. Bypass https using bettercap:
-   <br/> The captured packets are easily analysed with Wireshark to gather passwords, emails, usernames, etc.
+   <br/> The captured packets are easily analysed using Wireshark to gather passwords, emails, usernames, etc.